-If a transgender or GNC student has not officially changed his or her name, but wishes to be referred to by a different name that corresponds to their gender identity, the District may create or change unofficial records to reflect the name and gender identity that the student consistently asserts at school.
-On state standardized tests, certain reports to the New York State Education Department, and when necessary to ensure appropriate and coordinated medical care, however, the District will use the student's legal name and gender.
+However, the District may need to use the student's legal name and gender in certain, limited circumstances.
 Any student identification cards will be issued with the name reflecting the gender identity the student consistently asserts at school.

-The District will maintain records with the student's assigned birth name and gender in a separate, confidential file.
+The District will maintain the confidentiality of student information and records as required by law.
+Further, any records with a student's assigned birth name and gender will be maintained in a separate, confidential file.